Adnan-Alshammary/XSPL/README.md

 # "streamtstats":
-incrementaly adds a cumulative statistical value to each event in the result. it support same functions in stats and eventstats.
+incrementaly adds a cumulative statistical value to each event in the result. it support all functions in stats and eventstats in addtion of the following two functions:
+- **first**
+- **last**

 options:
 - **current**: "true" or "false" to includes the current event in the summary calculations.
 Default is "true"